mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 ## CONCLUSION / FINDINGS

 It was difficult to read Truman Black's original script.
 I have not yet studied whether votes have switched between candidates, this is coming soon.
+I have avoided looking into this thus far due to the potential for rounding error using the percentages provided in the data.

 **However I can say definitively that EVERY state saw at least 1 occasion where votes dropped between time series data** (i.e., the first time series says 10 votes total for state and the following timeseries data shows 8 votes total for state).
 I can also say definitively, **on average, SWING STATES SAW MORE OCCASIONS WHERE VOTE TOTALS DROPPED.**